 - You know, these cards come with astonishing capacities nowadays.
 I don’t know how it’s like with pro-photographers, but I have personally never ran out of space.

 - I have no hard evidence for this, and frankly, I can’t be bothered to research about it anymore.
 Towards the end, I had major issues with memory cards on my D7000.
 Some shops and experts have hinted it could have been due to me using different branded, different speed cards together.
 This is likely true because over the past few months, I could only use the D7000 if I do ridiculous things like ensuring card 1 has a lower capacity than card 2.
 Whatever the truth, I’m not going to risk it again.
 One slot, thus, is the best arrangement for me.

-To be quite honest, I don’t probe into the deeper functions of any of my DSLRs.
+To be quite honest, I’ve never probed into the deeper functions of any of my DSLRs.
 I also do not use the retouch menu.
 I strictly rely on Photoshop for everything else outside of basic shooting.

 Oh, I ought to comment on the speed of transfer.
 YES, it’s fast.
 Very fast.
 But note that I was using EXSPEED 2 but a week ago.
 EXSPEED 5 is thus like, lightning to me.

-Right, the sample shots!
+Right, Nikon D7500 review sample shots!
 My test-out “works!”
-All pictures were taken using “Aperture Priority” and “Shutter Priority” modes.
+With all pictures were taken using the convenient “Aperture Priority” and “Shutter Priority” modes.